malramsay64/phd-thesis/05_Crystal_Melting/results.md

 ### Comparison to Lewis--Wahnström

-The growth occurs over a period of $\approx 5\tau_S$ within the Lewis-Wahnström model. [@Pedersen2011]
+While it is difficult to make a direct comparison to the Lewis--Wahnström model as there is no data published on crystal melting rates, only growth rates. [@Pedersen2011] The growth of a Lewis--Wahnström crystal to comprise all 356 molecules in the simulation occurs over a period of $\approx 5\tau_S$.

-Here the fastest melting rate is $\approx 0.4 \tau_R$ so in 5 units a single layer will have melted.
+The *fastest* melting rate measured for the trimer molecule is $\approx 0.4 \tau_R$ meaning in the same timescale less than 2 layers of the crystal will have melted.

-If we were modelling OTP the simulation timescale would be \SI{3e-5}{\second}, four times longer than the results from @Pedersen2011 and we are not even below the melting point.

-The growth of crystals in the trimer is at least two orders of magnitude slower than that of the Lewis--Wahnström model.
+As an estimate, the dynamics of the melting and growth of the Trimer molecule are at least an order of magnitude slower than for the Lewis--Wahnström model.

-It is somewhat difficult to make a comparison since no publications made their code or data available.
+It is interesting to compare the growth of Lennard--Jones discs, in 2D the crystal forms almost instantaneously, [@cite] with simulations using binary mixtures to prevent the crystallisation.
+In 3D, DJ particles create the crystal far slower often introducing packing defects.
+It is intriguing that this relationship flips for a molecular system.

+The 2D molecules are so much slower as a result of the rotational constraints.
+As presented in @sec:dynamics, rotational motion is required for translational motion to occur, and being two dimensional, the trimer can easily lock up.
+In 3D, the rotations are not so constrained, with alternate degrees of freedom available to allow further rotation.

 ## Modelling Melting Rates

-Theory which describes the temperature dependence of the melting rate, formulated from a characteristic dynamic timescale of the system and the chemical potential energy difference between the phases.
-The chemical energy difference is often replaced with the potential energy difference at the melting point.
+Theoretical models of the melting rates are able to help understand which aspects of the melting behaviour are important allowing an explanation of the slow rate of the trimer.
+These theories require the difference in enthalpy between the liquid and crystal as an estimate of the chemical potential energy.

 Pressure:                    1.00   13.50
 ----------                 ------  ------